 How to Do the Skull Crusher

-Start by lying back down on a bench, with the hands supporting a weight (a barbell, dumbbells, or a various cable attachment) at the top of the bench pressing position.
+Start by lying back down on a bench, with the hands supporting a weight (a barbell, dumbbells, or various cable attachments) at the top of the bench pressing position.
 The back and hips should be set up identical to a bench press.
 Pull the elbows back slightly so that they are pointing behind you (rather than directly vertical) as you bend the elbow joint, lowering the bar handle or loads towards your head.
 The bar should nearly make contact with the forehead.
 When done correctly, you should feel the stretch on the triceps and partially on the lats.
 Push the bar back up.

 This move is technically a skull crusher, but it hits differently.
 Your body has to stabilize itself big time as you lower your body, using your triceps primarily, towards a stationary barbell.
 This lack of balance makes the move very hard but grants your more core strength if you’re able to do it.
 This is not a move suitable for beginners, so work your way up to it.